Federico-Tremolada/fgm-hertzian-contact-model/README.md

 ### Step 2 — Elastic Profile Definition

-The power-law elastic grading profile is generated and visualized.
+The real elastic grading profile is generated and visualized.

 Script: